StephanErb/multicrit/README.md

 ## Running benchmarks

-Within `scripts/` run `build_binaries.sh` to configure & generate all binaries used for benchmarking.
+Within `scripts/` run `build_binaries.sh` to configure &andgenerate all binaries used for benchmarking.
 To run benchmarks, execute the corresponding scripts within the `scripts/` folder.
 Benchmarking scripts write their timing values to  `timings/`.
 To produce new graphs, run the makefiles in the different subdirectories of the `gnuplot/` folder.

 The benchmarking scripts execute the different benchmarks `src/time_*.cpp`: